swarmstack/errbot-docker/README.md

 docker run -it swarmstack/errbot-docker:latest
 ```

-To run a detached container with the Webserver port exposed and connecting to your configured BACKEND:
+To run a detached container with the Webserver port exposed and connecting to your chosen [Errbot BACKEND](http://errbot.io/en/latest/user_guide/setup.html#id1):

 ```
 vi config.py